Mimio: Software products

-Market Presence
+Use

 Mimio hardware and/or software is in roughly 1,000,000 classrooms in over 50 countries.
 The software is available in 30 languages and is designed for great ease of use.

-Technology History
+Technology history

 The MimioTeach interactive whiteboard system is typically attached to a whiteboard using magnets and to the teacher's PC via a USB connection or through MimioHub, a proprietary wireless USB link.
 The teacher's PC is then attached to a video projector.
 A MimioStylus pen is calibrated to the MimioTeach system using a combination of Ultrasound and Infrared to identify its location.
 Essentially ultrasonic pulses are timed as transmitted from the MimioStylus and received at two ultrasonic microphones on the MimioTeach.
 Through Trilateration the location of the stylus is determined, and the tracking data sent to the teacher's PC.
 The MimioStylus acts as a mouse to allow the user to manipulate the contents of their computer as its displayed on the dry erase board.
 Unlike traditional interactive board based technologies, such as Resistive Touch, the combination of ultrasound and infrared can scale from small whiteboards to very large ones.
 In another important differentiator, MimioTeach is portable rather than being a large, heavy electronic whiteboard.

-Today's Mimio products build on the original technology and newer development including MimioTouch 360° that supports up to six touch points on the MimioBoard Touch and MimioDisplay products.
+Mimio products build on the original technology and newer development including MimioTouch 360° that supports up to six touch points on the MimioBoard Touch and MimioDisplay products.